By Tim Lambert

 In 1818-22 a canal was built across Portsea Island.
 The Portsmouth to Arundel canal began just outside the town where Arundel Street is today (hence its name).
 It ran along the site of the railway between Portsmouth and Fratton.
 It then ran along the site of Goldsmith Avenue to Milton then ran south of Locksway Road to locks on the south eastern shore of Portsea Island.
 The barges were towed by steam tugs across the sea into Chichester Harbor where the canal began again.
 The canal closed in 1838.

-In 1844 St James Church was built in Milton.
+In 1841 St James Church was built in Milton (it was rebuilt in 1913).
 Then in 1845 a workhouse was built near Milton, outside Portsmouth.
 In those days if you had no income you had to enter a workhouse.
 Inside life was made as unpleasant as possible to discourage people from seeking help.

 In 1879 St James hospital, a lunatic asylum opened near the village of Milton in the South East of Portsea Island.
 In 1884 an infectious diseases hospital opened near the village.
 In 1934 its name was changed to Priorsdean Hospital.
 When it closed Milton Cross School was built on the site.
 St Mary's hospital began as an infirmary at Milton in 1898.

 By the 1860s the town of Portsmouth extended as far as St Simon's Church in Southsea.
 However Eastney remained farmland.
 Yet in 1867 a Marine Barracks was built in the hamlet of Eastney and in 1887 a pumping station was built there.
 Eastney became built up between 1890-1905.